git-pull/website/blog/2018/01/technical-screening.rst

 with less programming experience than me frequently place me into trivia and codegolf, trying to stump someone who is an expert.

-That mindset of knowing before hand someone can probably do something, but trying to trick them, rather than trying to understand in earnest their capabilities and qualifications, is a concerning trend in technical screening.
+That mindset of knowing beforehand someone can do something, but trying to trick them, rather than trying in earnest to understand their capabilities and qualifications, is a concerning trend in technical screening.

-Initial points before I dig in:
+Disclaimer, before I dig in:

-1. This is just about *technical screens*.
-General interviews are fine!
+1. This is just about *technical screens*. **General interviews are fine!**
 2. There *are* exceptions to this.
 But the good companies that have sensible tech screenings are too humble to shine and be a beacon for others.
-3. Half of the time, I'm the one who messes up the interview, not getting enough sleep, someone better comes along, it's just not a fit.
+3. Half the time, I'm the one who messes up the interview, not getting enough sleep, someone better comes along, or it's just not a fit.
 So let's set a margin of error.

 To begin, don't you think tech screeners look people up first?